track-asia/trackasia-navigation-ios/README.md

 Code is [licensed](LICENSE.md) under MIT and ISC.
 ISC is meant to be functionally equivalent to the MIT license.

-Copyright (c) 2022 MapLibre contributors
+Copyright (c) 2023 Trackasia contributors